sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/PSCustomObject.md

 The only valid usage is marking one HashTable as `System.Management.Automation.PSCustomObject`.
 Other possible usages of `[PSCustomObject]` is bascially pointless.

 > [!WARNING]
-> Do not use `PSCustomObject` case-sensitive keys matters, name of extended properties are not case-sensitive, use `HashTable` instead.
+> Do not use `PSCustomObject` if case-sensitive keys matter, name of extended properties are not case-sensitive, use `HashTable` instead.

 ## Creation